Australian rules football in Tonga: History

 The first Australian rules football believed to have been played in Tonga was during the Christmas break of 1985–1986, when a Melbourne teacher named Denis Towers visited the country briefly with his Tongan-born wife, and played the game with some 40 Tongan men from the local villages of Hautu-Fahefa on the grounds of the local primary school.

 Further, during the late 1990s, Ewen Gracie, a former Melbourne primary school and sports teacher, also spent a few years employed at Liahona High School, in Tonga, during which time he also made time to teach young Tongans the skills of the Australian football game.

 A schools competition has been played yearly since then, including a tour to Samoa.
 Development officers from Australia have visited to islands to assist in creating development programs.

+Tonga Australian Football Association

+In 2003, the Tonga Australian Football Association was founded by Tim Valente and Mark Korsten, Australian expatriates.

 In 2006 the first TAFA PTH junior scholarship was awarded to Alex Fungavaka who was placed at Norwood Morialta High School in Adelaide.

+In 2023, numbers were increasing under development officer Malakai Mahina with sending a view to sending national teams to the 2024 International Cup.